-assist them with complaint handling so that they can take full advantage of the internal market.
+assisting them through complaint handling, so they can take full advantage of the Single Market.

 Facts and figures